Riley-livingston/Airbnb-Listings-Analysis-for-Cleaning-Services-v2/README.md

   - KEY METRICS
     - p-value, or statistical significance of the beta coefficent of the dirty_review variable/feature on days booked out of 90 for a listing.

     - the vaule of the beta coefficent of the dirty review variable used in the model.
-A positve coefficent would indicate that dirty reviews have a postive impact on bookings while a negative beta coefficent would indicate a negative effect.
-Larger or smaller beta coefficents would indicate a larger impact on bookings.
+A positve coefficent would indicate that dirty reviews have a postive impact on bookings while a negative beta coefficent would indicate a negative impact.
+A larger or smaller beta coefficents would indicate a larger impact on bookings.

     - R² or overall fit of the model.
-An R² closer to one would indicate that the model is really good at predicting bookings fot the next 90 days.
+An R² closer to one would indicate that the model is really good at predicting bookings for the next 90 days.

 <br />
 <p align="left">